 TVP is a defatted soy protein that looks a lot like steel-cut oats, and when rehydrated in only water, tastes a bit like it too.
 After rehydrating in a rich, flavorful broth, however you won’t miss a thing.
 In fact, many store-bought options are actually just prepared TVP with a massive markup.
 While there’s nothing wrong with having a few convenience foods on hand, it’s always nice to have options.
 You can buy it on Amazon, but I found the best price online was actually from a store called Country Life Natural Foods.
 They carry all sorts of other vegan staples to get the most shipping value and shipped to Arizona within a week.

 This recipe can be used as you would use one pound of ground beef.

 This vegan ground beef is so simple, I almost hesitate to call it a recipe!
 Use it in anywhere you'd use ground beef.
 Mix up the seasonings for ground chicken and sausage, too!

 - 1 tbsp canola oil

 - 1 tsp onion powder

-This is a good base seasoning, but it can definitely handle more flavors, so don't be shy or feel that you need to cut them down elsewhere.
+This is meant as simply a base seasoning to get the bland textured vegetable protein, which tastes rather like oatmeal alone, to a basic "beefy" level.
+It can definitely handle more flavors after this, so don't feel that you need to cut them down elsewhere when using in a recipe.
 If you don't have broth, water can do in a pinch if you up the seasonings a bit, especially if you're cooking with it after.